 Expert Flyer is a subscription-based service.
 If you don’t have an account, you can request the loadings for a specific flight on AFF’s Flight Availability/Loadings & Upgrade Probability Help Desk thread.

 There are several reasons where your fare class is important.
 Firstly, it determines the amount of frequent flyer points and status credits you’ll earn for your flight.
-In general, more expensive fares earn more points.
+In general, more expensive airfares earn more points.

 Some fare classes do not earn any points!
 This is especially the case if you’re crediting to a partner airline’s frequent flyer program.
 Here are some examples: